Did you know that a seemingly harmless lie can spell disaster when applying for citizenship?

 Getting a representative

 You don’t need to hire a representative when applying for citizenship (or for a visa, permit, and others).
 It will not hasten the processing of your application or receive special attention from IRCC.
-But if you need help and prefer having your application handled by an external agency or a representative, make sure that they are qualified and accredited.
+But if you need help, don’t have time or just prefer having your application handled by an external agency or a representative, make sure that they are qualified and accredited.

 Authorized paid representatives are: